 An annual spring showcase of teaching and learning projects across UBC Science with talks, a poster session, and workshops.

-The next Science Education Open House will take place on May 1, 2023.
+The next Science Education Open House will take place in April 2024.
 Check back later for more details!

-- Posters presented during the session will feature teaching and learning projects from departments across the Faculty of Science.
+- Posters presented during the session featured teaching and learning projects from departments across the Faculty of Science.

 |#||Poster Title||Poster Contributors||Description|

 |1||Online Assessment Platform Enables Different Levels of Question Randomizations||

 |How and why do we randomize problems on computer-based exams?
 We give concrete examples of different approaches to randomization already used in exams.
 Let's use these to discuss potential problems of randomization, its impacts on students, and system support (where we use the PrairieLearn system).|

 |2||Ungrading in a Third-Year Biology Lab||Tessa Blanchard, Celeste Leander||This poster will describe qualitative and quantitative outcomes over two years of ungrading in BIOL 342.|

 |3||Faculty Support to Advance Sustainability and Climate Action at UBC||Oliver Lane (Manager, Teaching and Learning) & Tara Ivanochko (Academic Director), UBC Sustainability Hub||The poster showcases some of the resources available to faculty interested in teaching sustainability and climate change content in their classes.|

 |4||BUDR: Pilot Project that Promotes Equity in STEM||Kenzie Arnott||Our new program, BUDR (Biology Undergraduate Diversity in Research), targets early steps in student career development to mitigate systemic and invisible barriers that lead to lowered diversity in later stages of academia.
 By providing opportunities targeted towards and allocated for equity-seeking groups, the BUDR Program works towards increasing inclusion in academic spaces.|